ffxx68/Sharp_ce140f_emul/protocol.md

 ProcessCommand ();
 ```

-The outcome of which is stored in another static array
+The outcome of which is stored in another static array:

 ```
 outDataBuf[]